Collapse and Measures of Consciousness: Ideal observers

 One might try to argue that if {\it any} persistent superpositions of distinct conscious states {\it were} straightforwardly intelligible, then purely unitary quantum theory would be straightforwardly intelligble, and there would be no motivation to consider any form of collapse.
 Arguments like this (e.g. \cite{bassi2010breaking,kent2018perception}) are used to justify lower bounds on collapse rates in dynamical collapse models, but in that context they apply only to humans, relying on our introspective impression that we quickly see definite outcomes to a priori uncertain quantum experiments.
 To run a more general version of the argument one would need to show that any sensible interpretation of persistent superpositions of distinct conscious states for general (not necessarily human) observers would necessarily explain the appearance of single worlds governed by Born rule probabilities for human observers in purely unitary quantum theory.

 However, there are other possibilities that seem logically coherent.
 For example, one could imagine a psychophysical principle according to which consciousness disappears in any persistent significant superposition of states that, individually, would correspond to distinct conscious states.
 (Here ``significant'' is a placeholder for some quantitative criterion.)
 On such a rule, our ideal network would ``be in conscious state $A$'' or ``be in conscious state $B$'' given the corresponding inputs, but have no experience when given a superposed input.
 If humans cannot sustain persistent superpositions of equal-$\Phi$ states (even in the absence of any collapse postulate) because the $\Phi$ values of our complex and noisy brains continually vary whatever their initial state, we would never have encountered this effect.
-Even if we managed to sustain a superposition momentarily, it would swiftly become a superposition of unequal-$\Phi$ states and collapse, leaving us no memory of the effect.
+Even if we managed to sustain a superposition momentarily, it would swiftly become a superposition of unequal-$\Phi$ states and collapse.
+We should expect this to leave no memory of the effect, for at least two reasons.
+First, the effect may be so fleeting as to be almost imperceptible.
+Second, we are assuming some form of extension of IIT's model of consciousness, according to which brain states cause conscious states but there is no independent causal effect in the other direction.
+Given this, any post-collapse memories are defined by the post-collapse brain state, and so would be of definite conscious states corresponding to one or other component of the superposition.

 It seems then that, to preclude superpositions of equal-$\Phi$ states for artificial devices, we simply have to assume (a) that a device in a superposition of such states must necessarily be conscious, (b) there is no conceivable sensible account of what its conscious state could be that does not undercut the motivation for considering collapse models at all.
 These aren't ridiculous assumptions -- a thought underlying (a) might be that if individual states carry consciousness then any superposition should (perhaps because of some loose analogy with charge or mass, or because ``being conscious'' should behave like a binary quantum observable) and a thought underlying (b) might be that talking about a superposition of conscious states is just a category error -- but they don't seem completely compelling.